Johns Lyng Group (ASX:JLG): Is it a ‘buy the dip’ opportunity? And should you invest in it?

 Short-term weakness in the share price

 Nonetheless, it isn’t unreasonable to assume investors became concerned about its big valuation (55x P/E at that time).
-The sale of 1m shares in the company by Scott Didier and Lindsay Barber (Executive Director and Chief Operating Officer) did not help.
+The sale of 1m shares in the company by Scott Didier and Lindsay Barber (Executive Director and Chief Operating Officer) back then did not help.
 Even though the pair remained a stake of just over 25%, investors loathe it when directors sell shares.

 A balanced risk-reward play